 Every student knows that the costs of college add up fast.
 Even with financial aid, expenses such as books, extracurriculars, boarding, and activities can be quite costly.
 Nowadays, most college students need to hold some jobs to thrive.
 Unfortunately, busy schedules don’t always allow working just anywhere.
 This is where online tutoring jobs for college students make perfect sense.
 Whether you’re looking to make a bit of extra money or want to dip a toe into teaching, becoming an online tutor could be an excellent fit.

-Unlike a traditional job, you can work directly from your own desk, helping students across various grade levels and subjects to thrive academically.
+Unlike a traditional job, you can work directly from your desk, helping students across various grade levels and subjects to thrive academically.
 Online tutoring is a flexible gig.
-Both students and tutors are allowed to set up meeting times that work for their particular lives.
+Both students and tutors are allowed to set up meeting times that work for their individual lives.
 In addition to the overall flexibility, online tutoring pays quite well.
 Typically, you can expect to make between $9 and $23 per hour as a new tutor.
 At iTalki, the language tutor sets their price between $4.00 and $80.00 per hour.

 Do you think tutoring could be the perfect side gig as a student?
 We’ve rounded up 5 of the best online tutoring jobs for students down below.